 Do your kids walk to school every morning?
-The answer for too many parents is an unfortunate no. There’s not time.
+The answer for too many parents who invest in the best stocks for beginners is an unfortunate no. There’s not time.
 The school is too far.
 We carpool with friends, instead.
 There are countless reasons why kids today walk to school only half as often as their parents did and are scoring failing grades on annual activity reports issued by Active Healthy Kids Canada.
 But a new “school bus” is gearing up to change things.
 For the better.

 Trottibus Walking School Bus, an initiative from the Canadian Cancer Society, is a walking school bus network.
 No, it’s not quite a Flintstones-esque vehicle powered by running feet (though we admit that would be pretty cool).
 It is, however, a method for getting large groups of children safely to school on their own two feet.
 Without their parents needing to walk there with them.

 Sound too good to be true?
 Well, lucky for Canadians, it’s not.
 The winner of this year’s Play Exchange, in January Trottibus was chosen by Canadians in a country-wide vote as the best initiative for getting Canada healthier.